sueszli/neice/README.md

             from flair.models import SequenceTagger
             tagger_ner = SequenceTagger.load('flair/ner-english-fast@3d3d35790f78a00ef319939b9004209d1d05f788')
             ```
-        - cryptic SQLite errors when calling `MentionDetection`, unable to patch
+        - cryptic SQLite errors when calling `MentionDetection`, unable to patch → stopped using container provided in repository

+- virtualenv:

+    - almost worked, but `gcld3` doesn't build on arm64, even if you install the protobuf dependency → stopped using virtualenv